Ugo-Obiako/reading-notes/code-301-notes/code301-note1.md

 # What is Props and How to Use it in React

-What is “props” short for?
+#### What is “props” short for?

+props stands for properties.

-How are props used in React?
+#### How are props used in React?

+In React, props are used to pass data from one component to another.

-What is the flow of props?
+#### What is the flow of props?

+Data flow through props is unidirectional from the parent component to the child components.
+The data passed through props from a parent component to a child component is considered read-only within the child component.
+By default, the child component cannot directly modify the props it receives from the parent component.

 # Things I want to know more about